-Wohler extends DVM line of MPEG video monitors
+Wohler Extends DVM Line of MPEG Video Monitors

-Wohler Technologies has announced that it has expanded the company's DVM line with three new MPEG video monitors that increase broadcasters' flexibility in designing and implementing the monitoring solutions their operations require.\
+SAN FRANCISCO: Wohler Technologies has expanded the company’s DVM line with three new MPEG video monitors.

-The new monitors will be shown for the first time at the 2012 NAB Show at Wohler's booth, 5211.

 DVM series broadcast-quality video monitors decode and display MPEG-2 and MPEG-4 signals via BNC input while giving users the ability to browse the PAT, PMT, and PID tables for each selected stream.
 In addition to MPEG ASI and dual-input 3G/HD/SD-SDI with loop-thru, the DVM monitors also accommodate DVI, component, and composite video with audio level meters, GPI, and tally.
-Each monitor is capable of displaying in-picture audio level metering, video waveform, and vectorscope with classic CRT-style image calibration controls.
-Using precision scaling and gamma correction to produce the best image possible, each DVM monitor scales all video formats to fit on screen at the highest quality.
+Each monitor is capable of displaying in-picture audio level metering, video waveform, and vectorscope with CRT-style image calibration controls.

 The latest product and technology information